 The scenic painting is based on a real-world piece called The Hunters in the Snow, and there is a forged version of this artwork.
 At the bottom-left corner of the genuine picture, there’s a man wearing an orangish-brown coat.
 He’s not present in the fake version, and there are a few animals missing as well.
 Take a close look before you buy, and use the image above as a reference!

-The serene painting is based on Leonardo da Vinci’s Lady with an Ermine.
+The serene painting is Leonardo da Vinci’s Lady with an Ermine.
 Its forged versions are tricky, so keep a close eye out!
 If the ermine the woman is holding has spots of dark gray, the painting is fake.
 If the ermine is pure white (save for a bit of yellow on its snout), it’s genuine.

-This artwork is based on a real-life work called Las Meninas.
+This artwork is a real-life work called Las Meninas.
 This painting is huge, and to spot the forgery you’ll need to turn your attention to the doorway at the back.
 If the man’s hand is bent sideways, it’s genuine.
 If the man’s hand is bent upward as if to wave, it’s fake.
 This one’s tricky, so keep your eyes peeled!